mautic/user-documentation/docs/set_up/cron_jobs.rst

     php /path/to/mautic/bin/console mautic:integration:pushleadactivity

 These commands work with all available Plugins.
-To avoid performance issues when using multiple Integrations, you must specify the name of the Integration by adding the ``–integration`` suffix to the command.
+To avoid performance issues when using multiple Integrations, you must specify the name of the Integration by adding the ``-integration`` suffix to the command.
 For instance, for integration of Mautic with HubSpot, use the following command:

 .. code-block:: php